Bedwetting Topic Guide

 Bedwetting: Bedwetting (nocturnal enuresis) is the involuntary passage of urine while sleeping.
 Causes of bedwetting include urinary tract infection, diabetes, emotional problems, neurological problems, pinworm infection, and excessive fluid intake.
 Treatment may incorporate moisture detectors, medication, and even surgery.

-Sleep: Understanding the Basics Sleep is defined as a state of unconsciousness from which a person can be aroused.
+Sleep Basics (How To Get a Good Night's Sleep) Sleep is defined as a state of unconsciousness from which a person can be aroused.
 In this state, the brain is relatively more responsive to internal stimuli than external stimuli.
 Sleep deprivation has many deleterious effects on the body.
 Sleep apnea and sleep paralysis are two common kinds of sleep disorders.
 Several activities can help one to fall asleep fast.

 Expert Views and News